When You’re Obsessed With Your Imperfections

 I remember a time when I subbed for a girls’ small group at church.
 Creativity was the topic on this particular Sunday.
 In the lesson, we were asked to discuss the ways God had designed each of us to be creative.
 I asked each girl to write down three specific ways God made her to be creative.

 God used those precious girls speak to my heart.
-Through their sweet little words, God showed me I had become obsessed with my imperfections.
+Through their sweet little confident words, God showed me I had become obsessed with my imperfections.
+Instead of confidently praising God for the way he created me, I was fixated on all of the ways I thought I didn’t measure up.

 Fixating on our imperfections takes our eyes off Jesus.
 Click To Tweet